geekiam/website/content/nuxt/how-to-create-custom-pages-in-nuxt.md

   description: asdfasdf
   alt: asdfsdfasdf
   platform: lbry
+previous:
+  title: How to use Nuxt layouts
+  url: using-nuxt-layout-folder
 next:
   url: getting-started-with-nuxt
-    title: "Getting started with nuxt"
+  title: Getting started with nuxt
-previous:
-    title: "How to use Nuxt layouts"
-    url: using-nuxt-layout-folder
 order: 4
 ---
 We have previously discussed [how to use and create custom layouts in nuxt](/using-nuxt-layout-folder "How to use Nuxt layouts | Geek.I.Am") and we learned how useful how helpful they are in helping you design and change the general look and feel of your website.
 The `pages` directory is the directory to create all your application views and routes.
 Nuxt iterates